avafinger/orangepi-h6-ubuntu-base-minimal/README.md

 # Mainline stable Kernel 5.1.1 (Experimental)

-Mainline kernel 5.1.1 based on work done by Bootlin (Cedrus), Jernej (hdmi), Clemente (mali, spdif, ir), LibreElec and linux-sunxi.
+Mainline kernel 5.1.1 based on work done by Bootlin (Cedrus), Jernej (hdmi), Clement (mali, spdif, ir), LibreElec and linux-sunxi.
 This is at an early stage and needs proper testing and verification, but it is working. :)

 ![htop](https://github.com/avafinger/orangepi-h6-ubuntu-base-minimal/raw/master/img/lxde.png)